 Some engines go further, adopting safer systems languages and aggressive mitigations in their first lines of defence, in addition to more strictly isolating individual websites from each other.
 None of these protections were in place for iOS users in the most recent Solar Winds incident thanks to Apple's policy against engine choice, even for folks using browsers other than Safari.

-The incredibly powerful devices Apple sells provide more than enough resources to raise such software defences, yet iOS users are years behind in recieving them.
+The incredibly powerful devices Apple sells provide more than enough resources to raise such software defences, yet iOS users are years behind in recieving them and can't access them by switching browser.
 Apple's under-investment in security combine with its uniquely anti-competitive polices to ensure these gaps cannot be filled, no matter how contientious iOS users are about their digital hygiene.

 Leading browsers are also adopting more robust processes for closing the "patch gap".
 Since all engines contain latent security bugs, precautions to insulate users from partial failure (e.g., sandboxing), and the velocity with which fixes reach end-user devices are paramount in determining the security posture of modern browsers.
 Apple's rather larger patch gap serves as an argument in favour of engine choice, all things equal.
-Apple's industry-lagging delays are hardly confidence inspiring.
+Cupertino's industry-lagging pace in adding additional layers of defence do not inspire confidence, either.

 This brings us to the final link in the chain of structural security mitigations: the speed of delivering updates to end-users.
 Issues being fixed in the source code of an engine's project has no impact on its own; only when those fixes are rolled into new binaries and those binaries are delivered to user's devices do patches become fixes.